ibmiti/Graphs/README.md

 A: unidirected graphs allow for multi-directional travel

 Q: What are Weighted Graphs? :
-A: The below graph is a weighted graph
+A: The below graph is a weighted graph, placed on their edges are numerical vals

 Q: What are unweighted graphs? :
 A: unweighted graphs are graphs without weights